sassoftware/viya4-iac-azure/README.md

 - Terraform installed on your local machine
 - Using a Docker container to run Terraform

   For more information, see [Docker Usage](./docs/user/DockerUsage.md).
+Using Docker to run the Terraform scripts is recommended.

 Access to an **Azure Subscription** and an [**Identity**](./docs/user/TerraformAzureAuthentication.md) with the *Contributor* role are required.